 Your Zwift avatar is a virtual representation of yourself, and some people take that very seriously.
-Think of everything that goes into your avatar’s “look”–your jersey and shorts, headwear, hairstyle and color, skin color, sock style and length, shoes, gloves, sunglasses, facial hair… it’s a lot!
+Think of everything that goes into your avatar’s “look”–your jersey and shorts, headwear, head type, hairstyle and color, skin color, sock style and length, shoes, gloves, sunglasses, facial hair… it’s a lot!

 What about the avatar’s actual body?
 Sure, your avatar is “decorated” with all the clothing and accessories listed above, but have you ever wondered how Zwift sizes avatars?